mistyskye/mistyskye.github.io/docs/workflow/rendering.md

 |Ctrl+F12| to Render animation|

 ## Settings
-My settings are the following:
+My settings are the following: (I have a 3060Ti)
 ### Render Properties:
 - `Render Engine`: `Cycles` (you can use Eevee but this will change other available settings).
 - `Device`: `GPU Compute` if you have a better GPU than CPU.